Soichiro75/hello-runc/README.md

 You can run Docker images pulled with Docker: first you need to run a container for that image, then export it’s file system.

-If you don't have any Docker environment, reference below procedure.[to Appendix in this page](#install-docker)
+If you don't have any Docker environment, reference this procedure, [  hello-docker-for-mac](https://github.com/Soichiro75/hello-docker-for-mac)

 ```
 $ docker export myapp > myapp.tar